Specific heat and density anomaly in the Hubbard model: Introduction

 In regard to Hubbard models, the anomalous expansion was recently studied for bosons~\cite{rizzatti2020quantum} with applications to cold atom systems on which the interactions can be precisely controlled~\cite{Bloch2005,Esslinger2010,Gross2017}.
 It was shown theoretically that the density anomalies appear near Mott transitions and they can be traced back to residual entropies in the atomic limit~\cite{Rizzatti2019, habitzreuter_waterlike_2023}, in connection with classical Monte Carlo simulations of lattice gases~\cite{10.1063/1.4916905}.
 As for the specific heat, its temperature dependence has been widely analyzed in the literature of the Hubbard model at half-filling: a low and a high temperature peak exists~\cite{paiva_signatures_2001,duffy1997specific}, but the doping dependence is less explored in terms of simulations.
 Novel experiments measured a maximum in the specific heat of cuprates~\cite{michon_thermodynamic_2019} as a function of density.
 This effect has been investigated using CDMFT for the two-dimensional Hubbard model on the square lattice, predicting a maximum very close to half-filling~\cite{sordi2019specific}.
 Approximations on the square lattice with second neighbor hopping also show evidence of peaks~\cite{calegari_pseudogap_2013}.
 On the other hand, a dip in the specific heat as a function of doping has been observed in Determinant Quantum Monte Carlo (DQMC) simulations by Duffy and Moreo~\cite{duffy1997specific}.
 These studies analyzed the specific heat dependence on doping for certain temperature regions and interaction strengths, but a more detailed analysis of the phenomenon is still lacking.

-In this research paper, we report on simulations of the two-dimensional Fermi-Hubbard model in a square lattice, presenting results for all lattice fillings and a wide range of interactions.
-We demonstrate that: i) as correlations between electrons increase, a three-peak structure develops in the specific heat as a function of lattice filling, at $n = 0.5$, $n = 1$, and $n = 1.5$.
-The peak in the central density is sharp, in connection with the known behavior as a function of temperature, while the lateral peaks are broader. ii) For strong correlations, there is a ``density anomaly'', marked by a sign change of the thermal expansion coefficient $\alpha_{\mu}$ as doping varies.
-We address the connection between these two effects through an analysis of the momentum distribution of the particles. iii) Finally, we establish a mechanism associating the described thermal expansion anomaly with peaks in the entropy as a function of density $n$ and also the Seebeck anomaly, a relevant transport probe recently studied in this model~\cite{silva_effects_2023,heremans_2008,wissgott_2010,tomczak_2018}.
+In this research paper, we report on simulations of the two-dimensional Hubbard model in a square lattice, presenting results for all lattice fillings and a wide range of interactions.
+We demonstrate that: i) as correlations between electrons increase, a three-peak structure develops in the specific heat as a function of lattice filling, at $n = 0.5$, $n = 1$, and $n = 1.5$ in the square lattice.
+The peak in the central density is sharp, in connection with the known behavior as a function of temperature, while the lateral peaks are broader and are altered for different lattices. ii) For strong correlations, there is a ``density anomaly'', marked by a sign change of the thermal expansion coefficient $\alpha_{\mu}$ as doping varies.
+We address the connection between these two effects through an analysis of the momentum distribution of the particles. iii) Finally, we clarify the mechanism associating the thermal expansion behavior with the Seebeck anomaly, a relevant transport probe recently studied in the Hubbard model~\cite{silva_effects_2023,heremans_2008,wissgott_2010,tomczak_2018}.
 This quantity is known to exhibit changes of sign as a function of filling $n$ and temperature $T$.
 Moreover, it increases significantly close to half-filling.
 The analysis of $\alpha_{\mu}$ sheds light on both of these characteristic behaviors.